-It all started in 2016 when I purchased my first camera, a Leica M6 35mm film camera.
+It all started in 2016 when I purchased my first Leica M6 35mm film camera.
 I had recently started a spatial computing company named Doghead Simulations to fundamentally improve the way people work and learn through immersive virtual reality classrooms and workspaces.
 I thought it would be a fun exercise to document the journey of my new high-tech company through a low-tech medium.
-Little did I know that the experience would change the course of my life forever.
+Little did I know that the experience would reignite my passion for photography and change the course of my life forever.

 During that week, one of our investors - a warm and friendly couple from Florida that had made their money through hard earned entrepreneurship - invited us to dinner at their home.
 I truly liked this couple, and still do, but my entire world came crashing down the moment my Uber driver dropped me off in front of their home.
 It was a sprawling, multi-room mansion with a guest house, Olympic size swimming pool and separate garage where the owner's stored their exotic car collection.
 What was meant to be a kind gesture by a giving couple wanting to host us at their beautiful home, became a watershed moment in my life.
 I didn't see their life as something to aspire to.
 I saw it as a gratuitous display of needless excess.
 Seeing their extremely comfortable life filled with things did not impress me.
 In fact, it left me with a lingering depression as I took stock of my own life and goals.
 Now, I don't mean to demean this couple in any way.
 In fact, I truly like them.
 They're warm and gracious and very good people.
 But, their life is just simply not for me.
 I spent that evening quietly pondering my own life history as I wondered what to do next.

 So I went about my life for the next 5 years, working 16 hours, 7 days a week to build my award-winning spatial computing company and earning customers across the globe.
-My company continues to thrive and I still own it to this day.
 But it was during this time that I photographed my company journey with my Leica M6 and dove headlong into photography.
-I started my company to fundamentally change how people learn and work, but I was the one who was fundamentally changed forever.
+I started my company to fundamentally change how people learn and work, but I was the one who was fundamentally changed.

 But it wasn't until the 2020 protests over racial injustice and economic inequality that I made the conscious decision to walk a new path.
 As the nation boiled in civil unrest, my home city of Seattle, Washington exploded with people taking to the streets to have their voices heard.
 The city quickly erupted in riots and my condo building was surrounded by the Bellevue Police Department and the U.S. National Guard after being nearly destroyed by looters intent on pillaging the peaceful protests for their own selfish gain.
 But, instead of seeking a new shelter, I entered the fray with two of my newest cameras, a Leica Q with a fixed 28mm wide angle lens and a Leica SL with a 105mm telephoto lens.
 I weaved between protestors, police, National Guard troops and rioters, clicking off photos as I moved.
 With every press of my shutter release I exposed more of myself than I did of the melee raging around me.
 I had finally found my true calling.
 As frightened as I was that my home and office were being targeted for destruction, I reminded myself that whatever fear or panic I was feeling paled in comparison to the fear and panic that people like George Floyd must have felt as they slowly suffocated under the knee of an authority figure whose job it was to protect them.